Q: How old do you have to be to take swim lessons?

 A: Everyone is different and learns at different rates.
 It is expected that students will take the same class multiple times in order to perfect the skills in their current level before moving on to the next level.
 It is very important for students to become proficient at the skills taught in their class before moving on to the next level.

-Q: My child is an excellent swimmer and has taken lessons multiple times.
+Q: My child is an excellent swimmer and has taken lessons many times.
 Can he/she enroll in the next level even though he/she does not meet the minimum age requirements?

 Q: My child and I will be attending one of the parent and child classes.
 Can both parents be in the water with the child?